-Discussion: Prior QRT team discussion focused on achieving agreement on which services should be included in the sample for this PM.
-The number of services initially included in the DMAS sample of non-licensed/non-certified providers was very small.
+Discussion: In SFY 2021, the QRT discussed which services should be included in the sample for this PM.
+The number of services in the DMAS sample of non-licensed/non-certified providers is extremely small.
 Due to the relatively small number of individuals enrolled in these services, the ability to review the referenced services for each waiver and for each quarter has been challenging.
 Since this time, DMAS agreed to review providers of the following identified services: Therapeutic Consultation, Respite, Assistive Technology, Environmental Modifications, Group Supported Employment Services, and Community Guide.
 Employment and Community Transportation and Peer Mentor Services will be added once there are individuals authorized for those services.
-The QRT will continue to review the PM to ensure that it does not fall below compliance.
+The sample size in SFY 2022 was extremely small with nine reviews.
 Performance Measure C6: Number of new consumer-directed employees who have a criminal background check at initial enrollment.